-Given that as an independent worker, you theoretically have the power to decide how you work, when you work, where you work and who for, you’d think that finding that sought-after balance between work and play should be simple.
-The reality is however, that it’s not.
+Given that as an independent worker, you theoretically have the power to decide how you work, when you work, where you work and who for, you’d think that striking the perfect worklife balance would be simple.
+But that reality is, that it's not.

 As any half-experienced freelancer knows, many of us live in fear of the work drying up.
-Without real job security in the form of a cushty contract of employment, it’s all too easy to fall into the trap of working non-stop, because, who knows, that rainy day might be closer than you think.
+Without real job security of a contract of employment, it’s all too easy to fall into the trap of working non-stop, because, who knows, that rainy day might be closer than you think.

 Freelancing can turn you into a workhorse.
 While this might well bring you some form of financial security, a healthy worklife balance it does not.
 Ask yourself; why was it that you went freelance?
 The majority of freelancers ventured into self-employment in search of a better worklife balance, not simply to earn more.

-Setting clear boundaries between work and play, and allowing yourself to switch off once in a while is easier said than done of course.
-But it’s possible.
-And what’s more, it’s liberating.
+Setting clear boundaries between work and play, and allowing yourself to switch off once in a while is easier said than done.
+But it is possible, and what’s more, it’s liberating.
 So whether it’s holidays, work-free weekends or evenings with the family, here’s how you can build a better worklife balance, and one which your freelance career will benefit from.

 Choose your moments strategically

-Naturally, freelancers don’t want to pass up many opportunities.
-After all, the work might not come around again.
+Naturally, freelancers don’t want to pass up much work.
+After all, the opportunity might not come around again.
 With this is mind, it’s up to you to get a clear idea of potential projects or busy periods with your regular clients.

 Get organised, pencil in busy periods into your diary before plotting in some fixed dates on which you plan to enjoy some well-earned time off.
 While you might not get paid for the time you take off, if your client is away at the same time, there’s the possibility you might not even be needed anyway.